 - Cuisine: American

-- Melt your white chocolate choice in the microwave or double broiler.
+- Melt your choice of white chocolate in the microwave or double broiler.

-- Pour chocolate over popcorn, tossing gently to coat each kernel.
+- Pour chocolate over popcorn, tossing gently to coat.

 - Evenly spread popcorn onto a baking sheet and add sprinkles.

 - Let sit until dry (at least 15 minutes, ideally 2-3 hours).

 P.S. – This post is actually an update from a recipe I posted in September 2013!
 Wondering what my photos looked like in 2013?
 Here are a couple for old times’ sake: